dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 ### The "source_status" method
 <VersionBlock lastVersion="1.0">

-Only supported in v1.1 or newer.
+Supported in v1.1 or newer.

 </VersionBlock>

 <VersionBlock firstVersion="1.1">

-Only supported in v1.1 or newer.
+Supported in v1.1 or newer.

 :::caution Experimental functionality
 The `source_status` selection method is experimental and subject to change.
 During this time, ongoing improvements may limit this feature’s availability and cause breaking changes to its functionality.